Skip to main content

 Can you use Shopify for donations?

 Yes, you can use Shopify for donations.
 Shopify offers an Easy Donation app at the Shopify App Store.
-It comes with a 7-day free trial, and then costs between $6.99 and $9.99 per month depending on your plan.
+It includes a 7-day free trial, then costs $6.99-$9.99 per month, depending on your plan.

 The overall rating for this app is 4.8/5 stars—not too shabby!